 Emissions

 The expansion would comply with all local and national air quality standards.
-The Idaho Department of Environmental Quality would review and approve its air permit before the expansion was built.
-Idaho Power expects to submit this permit application in July 2025.
+The Idaho Department of Environmental Quality must approve a Permit to Construct before the expansion is built.
+Idaho Power plans to apply for this permit by the end of August 2025 and expects to receive it by fall 2026.

 Sound